New Horizons in Adult Education and Human Resource Development

 Primary readership for New Horizons in Adult Education and Human Resource Development includes graduate students, scholars, and practitioners actively engaged in the fields of adult education or human resource development.

-Adult education, human resource development, learning, international, higher education, literacy, diversity, social justice, performance, career development, organizational development, training, teaching, writing, research
+Adult education, human resource development, higher education, community education, peace education, management, leadership, adult learning and development, comparative, international, technology, literacy, workforce development, diversity, social justice, equity, performance, career development, organizational learning and development, the psychology of work, training, global issues in HRD, teaching, writing, research methods

 Abstracting and Indexing Information